Financial Market & Corporate Outcomes (FMCO)

 Dissemination of research by teaching

-The FMCO team is also engaged in the MSc, EMBA, and DBA programmes, in particularly on MSc in International Finance (FT ranked programme #23).
+The FMCO team is also engaged in the BiM, MSc, EMBA, and DBA programmes, in particularly on MSc in International Finance (FT ranked programme #23).
 Recently, a new MSc specialization linked to the research center has been launched: MSc Financial Data Intelligence and FinTech Business.

 Contact